mabass2110/pac-man_exercise/README.md

 - Implementing user controls to change PacMan direction.
 - Enhancing the visual design of the game.

-## License
+## License Information:
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Feel free to modify and distribute it according to the terms of the license.